marijnh/Eloquent-JavaScript/20_node.md

 {{index "public space (exercise)", "file server example", "Content-Type header", website}}

 Since the file server serves up any kind of file and even includes the right `Content-Type` header, you can use it to serve a website.
-Since it allows everybody to delete and replace files, it would be an interesting kind of website: one that can be modified, improved, and vandalized by everybody who takes the time to make the right HTTP request.
+Given that this server allows everybody to delete and replace files, this would make for an interesting kind of website: one that can be modified, improved, and vandalized by everybody who takes the time to make the right HTTP request.

 Write a basic ((HTML)) page that includes a simple JavaScript file.
 Put the files in a directory served by the file server and open them in your browser.